Dental Technology, DipHE

 As part of the application process, successful applicants will be offered a place on the course subject to a satisfactory workplace visit.
 The Programme Leader or nominated deputy will visit each student’s workplace to review the submitted workplace checklist, discuss with employers and mentors the requirements of the course, IT requirements and explain the vital role that they play as a supervising registrant.
 Following acceptance onto the programme, supervisors will sign an educational agreement with the University of Aberdeen and also receive mentoring support and training throughout the academic year, which will be eligible for CPD.

 Applications and admissions process details are provided on the Institute of Dentistry website.
-Applications for our next intake in September 2024 open on 4 March 2024 and will close on 10 April 2024.
+Applications are now closed and will reopen in Spring 2025.

 Qualifications